 3. Create a Target Buyer Client Persona

 A buyer persona is a fictional character that you create to represent the characteristics of your typical buying customer.
-In order to target an audience with your marketing materials effectively, you need to understand who your typical buyer client in your farm area is.
+In order to target an audience with your real estate marketing materials effectively, you need to understand who your typical buyer client in your farm area is.
 Use this section to describe your client and include traits common to people in your farm area.

 The idea behind creating a buyer persona in this section is to have this fictional “person” in the back of your head whenever you are writing copy for listings, designing ads or making videos.
 Here is an example of a typical buyer persona.
 Notice the detail in which you create this persona to help inform your advertising later in the template.